js646/tinsecure/README.md

 # Tinsecure - Capture The Flag Web Application

 **Tinsecure** is a deliberately vulnerable web application designed for practicing web penetration testing techniques.
-It includes a web frontend and an Express.js server, focusing on common web exploits.
+It includes a tinder-like web frontend and an Express.js server, focusing on common web exploits.

 ## ⚠️ Vulnerabilities included: